 Tom Drennen (Co-Chair), Professor of Economics and Environmental Studies

 Carolee White (Co-Chair), Vice President of Finance

 Chris Button, Associate Director for Planning and Construction

 Tara Curtin, Professor of Geoscience

-Robert Flowers, Vice President of Student Affairs
+Robert Flowers, Vice President for Student Affairs

 Lynn Pelkey, General Manager of Dining Services